Financial Aid Main Menu

 - You have the opportunity to make adjustments to your repayment plan at least once a year.

-Grace Period: Stafford loans have a grace period.
+Grace Period: Federal Direct loans have a grace period.
 Your grace period is a transition period that allows you to prepare for the repayment of your loan.
-As a Stafford loan borrower, your grace period begins when you drop below half-time enrollment at your school and is usually six months.
-If you have a subsidized Stafford loan, interest will not accrue during your grace period, but if you have an unsubsidized Stafford loan, interest will continue to accrue during your grace period.
+As a Federal Direct loan borrower, your grace period begins when you drop below half-time enrollment at your school and is usually six months.
+If you have a subsidized loan, interest will not accrue during your grace period, but if you have an unsubsidized loan, interest will continue to accrue during your grace period.

 Deferment or Forbearance: If repayment becomes difficult, a deferment or forbearance allows you to temporarily suspend loan payments or make smaller payments.
 To find out if you qualify for this option, contact your lender for assistance.